brunofauth/clipboardporn/README.md

 - Windows
     1. `git clone https://github.com/BrunoFauth/clipboardporn`
     1. `cd clipboardporn`
-    1. `pipenv install`
+    1. `pin install -r requirements.txt`
-    1. `pipenv run build.bat`
+    1. `build.bat`

-- After that, a `dist` directory, which contains the compiled cbp "virus", will have appeared inside the cloned repo.
+- After that, a `dist` directory, containing a cbp build, will have appeared inside the cloned repo.
 You know what to do then ;D

 # TODO